abinit/abipy/README.rst

     conda install numpy scipy netcdf4

-To install AbiPy with conda, download the `minconda installer <https://conda.io/miniconda.html>`_ (select python3.6 and the version corresponding to your operating system).
+To install AbiPy with conda, download the `miniconda installer <https://conda.io/miniconda.html>`_ (select python3.6 and the version corresponding to your operating system).
 Create a new conda_ environment (``abipy3.6``) based on python3.6 with::